Valgus stress test of the knee

-Valgus Test of the knee is used to evaluate the integrity of the medial collateral ligament.
+Valgus stress test of the knee is used to evaluate the integrity of the medial collateral ligament.

 How is Valgus Test of the knee Performed?